beginning of content

 Sometimes, long COVID symptoms can last for months.

 Complications of severe COVID-19 can be life-threatening.
-You will need hospital treatment if you have severe disease or complications.
+You will need hospital treatment if you have a severe disease or complications.

 Can COVID-19 be prevented?